gnome-terminator/docs/source/gettingstarted.rst

 It also includes the positions, dimensions, as well as other aspects related to how Terminator looks.

-Besides the items in the :ref:`context-menu` there are three main methods to adjust the layout.
+Besides the items in the :ref:`context-menu` there are four main methods to adjust the layout.

 ^^^^^^^^^^^^^^^^^^^